 Jan Luby is known for her engaging, often riveting stage-presence as well as her voice full of passion, range and power.

 Jan was a finalist in the Boston Acoustic Underground (Performing Songwriter) Competition in 1995.
-Her friends talked her into it...And since then has not entered contests until recently, when she was a semi-finalist in the RISA Songwriting Competition (2017).
+During her dive into motherhood, she kept her hand in, writing songs and recording her first album Tough Like a Weed in 2000.
+Jan was a semi-finalist in the RISA Songwriting Competition (2017).
 She was voted Female Vocalist of the year 2011 by Motif Magazine, nominated for Singer/Songwriter in 2012, and her song A Roof and Four Walls added to the success of the compilation album Everyone Needs a Home which won best Best Americana album that same year.